 I was thirty-three years old, seemingly happily married and with a thriving career when my life was turned upside down.
-I woke up on a Tuesday to find my husband dead.
+I woke up on a Tuesday to find my husband had unexpectedly passed away during the night.
 My life, a seemingly happy marriage, and a thriving career crashed that morning.
 I had to face a grieving process and a sobering new reality that my life was a mess - a personal and financial disaster as a result of being married to a drug addict and a crushing blow to my confidence by realizing that for years, I lived in a ‘happy lie.”
 To my family, friends and outside observers, I seemed happy and fulfilled with everything anyone would want.

 My new reality was filled with sadness and a deep sense of loss - the realization that I gave up my own identity for years in exchange for making everyone else in my life happier.
 My new reality was a sobering reminder.
 I was scared, overwhelmed and felt helpless about which direction to go or where to get help.
 Like many in my situation, I tried to “fix myself” by reading self-help books and although they make things seem “easier read than done” I did experience a small but significant breakthrough; the realization that my life was a result of choices I made and no one else's fault.